 - Electronic Health Record Incentive Program/Meaningful Use (MU)

 - Value-Based Modifier (VBM)

-MIPS also adds a fourth component, Clinical Practice Improvement Activities (CPIA), to promote ongoing improvement and innovation.
+MIPS also adds a fourth component, Improvement Activities (IA), to promote ongoing improvement and innovation.
 This new program will ease clinician burden and allow clinicians to choose the activities and measures that are most meaningful to their practice to demonstrate performance.

 Who is eligible for MIPS?

 4 Basic Paths to Avoid a MIPS Penalty in 2018